Cernous/Clankers-SOEN341_Project_F25/README.md

 ### Description

-a Campus Events & Ticketing Web Application designed to help students discover, organize, and attend events on campus.
+__A Campus Events & Ticketing Web Application__ designed to help students discover, organize, and attend events on campus.

 The system enables students to:
 - browse and save events
 - claim free or paid tickets
 - check into events using QR codes

-organizers can:
+Event Organizers can:
 - create and manage events
 - track attendance
 - access analytics through dashboards